Why Is Cognitive Psychology: Important How We Think Study

 The word eunuch is how people achieve knowledge.

-behavioral psychologists mostly keep interested in this word. how people behave, and people like to know more about their psychological cognitive, and thinking methods.
+"Behavioral psychologists" are mostly interested in this word. how people behave, and people like to know more about their psychological, cognitive, and thinking methods.

 Cognitive Psychology: The Science of How We Think.